alexandrajulius/python-katas/README.md

 $ mkdir projectname
 $ cd projectname
 ```
-Create a directory that holds all libraries of the project, call it venv
+Inside your project directory create a virtual environment (that is a directory `venv` where all libraries of your project live)
 ```
 $ virtualenv -p python3 venv
 ```